Malagasy sacred ibis: Distribution and habitat

 Apart from its occurrence on Aldabra, the Malagasy sacred ibis is sparsely distributed along and restricted to the west coast of Madagascar, especially between Port-Berge and Moromoe.
 Although uncommon, some high densities of resident breeding populations have been observed in mangroves and estuaries near Soalala and Sahamalaza Bay and Baie de Baly; the region encompassed between these locations appears to be a species' stronghold.

 The Malagasy sacred ibis is generally restricted to coastal mudflats, estuaries, mangrove swamps and shallow brackish coastal lakes; but is occasionally found on freshwater wetlands.
 It preferentially frequents wide, open pools without surrounding vegetation; as well as sand bars and sandy beaches for general resting places.
 In one survey, over 80% of individuals recorded were found within 2 km of the coastline.
-Its habitat is situated 0-150 m above sea level.
-This species is considered more ecologically restricted than its mainland African counterpart, which is found in a wider range of habitats at a wider range of altitudes.
+Its habitat is situated 0-191 m above sea level.
+This species is considered more ecologically restricted than its mainland African counterpart (Threskiornis aethiopicus), which is found in a wider range of habitats at a wider range of altitudes.